Mojo-Numerics-and-Algorithms-group/NuMojo/README.md

 # Mojo-Arrays
 A little project for vectorized nd arrays in native mojo
 ## Goals
-* Vectorized, robustly statically typed, nd arrays with all of the standard operations
+* Vectorized, robustly statically typed, nd arrays with all of the standard matrix operations
-* Eventually to be made compatible mojo implementations of LAPACK and BLAS for linear algebra operations.
+* Eventually to be made compatible with mojo implementations or ABI of LAPACK and BLAS for linear algebra operations.
-* Compatability with numpy arrays eventaully.
+* Compatability with numpy arrays eventually for interactions with the rest of python.
 ## Current
-* DTypePointer based data storage
+* DTypePointer-based data storage
 * Basic guard rails for getting and setting
 * add, mult, truediv, floordiv, and pow for both arrays and single values
 * Arrange and meshgrid basic implementations